nightshiftjs/nightshift-core/README.md

 };
 ```

 A plugin can rely on the availability of other plugins at runtime.
-However, it is recommended not to make a plugin explicitly dependent on another plugin, so different versions or implementations of the same plugins can be combined.
+However, it is recommended not to make a plugin explicitly dependent on another plugin.
+This makes it possible to combine different versions or implementations of the same plugins.

 ## Demo
 Discover what you can do with NightShift in this [demo](https://github.com/nightshiftjs/nightshift-demo)!